jsdelivrbot/openarch-d8/README.md

 * fix visor class to disable on fullpage
 * comment out js removal of buffer on widest

+#### 0.7.2

+* fix header background
+* fix issue of header vanising when resizing from fullpage
+* add footer to frontpage when not fullpage

 #### TBD

 * people thumbs should size to grid so width = sidebar width